truvatech/truvatech/README.md

 I am not picky about official title as I realize It’s all semantics for the same type of grasp on technology, although, if there is an official title, I’d be extra happy if it includes Engineer, to reflect my academic history and generalized “systems thinking” mindset.

 I've had clients, employers, or have worked with teams and entrepreneurs in various different industries in various ways.
-Some digitally, others operationally, and literally getting down to the the nitty-gritty with some others... small-scale off-grid agriculture retreat centers & festivals
+Some digitally, others operationally, and literally getting down to the the nitty-gritty with some others...
+ - small-scale off-grid agriculture
+ - retreat centers & festivals
-Start-ups and incubation spaces
+ - start-ups and incubation spaces
-Sales & marketing
+ - sales & marketing
-small scale manufacturing and prototyping
+ - small scale manufacturing and prototyping
-Small, Medium, and large administration-heavy Businesses (offices, hospitals, warehouses, etc) Bars & Nightclubs
+ - small, medium, and large administration-heavy Businesses (offices, hospitals, warehouses, etc)
+ - bars & nightclubs
-Delivery & logistics
+ - delivery & logistics
-Various web-based businesses and products involving remotely setting up, and managing their cloud infrastructure
+ - various web-based businesses and products involving remotely setting up, and managing their cloud infrastructure

 You can reach me by email yannick@ymrtech.com